 This time the story is told through a mythical world of strange creatures.
 What’s the story about?
 In the falangist Spain of 1944, the bookish young stepdaughter of a sadistic army officer, played by actress Ivana Baquero, escapes into an eerie but captivating fantasy world.
 For more details about the film visit our previous post “5 Interesting Foreign Sci-Fi and Fantasy Films Vol.2.”

-Starring Mia Wasikowska, Jessica Chastain, and Tom Hiddleston the films tells the story of an aspiring author who in the aftermath of a family tragedy is torn between love for her childhood friend and the temptation of a mysterious outsider.
-Trying to escape the ghosts of her past, she is swept away to a house that breathes, bleeds and remembers.
+Starring Mia Wasikowska, Jessica Chastain, and Tom Hiddleston the film tells the story of an aspiring author who in the aftermath of a family tragedy is torn between love for her childhood friend and the temptation of a mysterious outsider.
+Trying to escape the ghosts of her past, she is swept away to a house that breathes, bleeds, and remembers.

-At a top secret research facility in the 1960s, a lonely janitor forms a unique relationship with an amphibious creature that is being held in captivity.
+At a top-secret research facility in the 1960s, a lonely janitor forms a unique relationship with an amphibious creature that is being held in captivity.
 This dark fantasy drama is not only about a love story but also about relationships with friends and family or people you consider family but are not blood-related.
-It shows the ugly side of what we consider as perfection.
+It shows the ugly side of what we consider perfection.

 In the end, we see that there is nothing perfect, our “imperfections” are our strength.
 We all have something others don’t have, a talent, a birthmark, something that makes us different and stand out.
 That makes people envious and they will try to convince you to change and become the same as the rest.
 If you think about it they are not really imperfections.
 Just because it’s different it’s not perfect?
 There is nothing wrong with being different.
 Embrace who you are, that is your strength.